skillrepos/cursor/labs.md

 ![Plan mode questions](./images/cursor14.png?raw=true "Plan mode questions")

+<br><br>

-6. To answer these, you can just indicate in the chat the question number and the response.
+6. To answer these, you can just indicate in the chat the question number and the response (like the example below).
 There are multiple ways to do this, but one way is with this kind of response.
-Go ahead and enter this text and hit Enter.
+The default answers are usually the first one (a) for each question.
+You can just tell it to "Use default answers" (in the Chat dialog) or you can respond with a chosen answer for each using the format below.

 ```
 1-a, 2-a, 3-a
 ```

 ![Plan mode responses](./images/cursor15.png?raw=true "Plan mode responses")

+<br><br>

 7. After it gets the answers to the questions, Cursor will provide a detailed plan with a set of "todos".
 It will probably open up a file with the detailed plan automatically, but if not, you can click on the "Read detailed plan" link to open it up.